 LAs work with groups of students, on group-worthy activities; they are part of the instructional team in transformed courses.

 LAs participate in a special seminar targeted at helping them integrate content, STEM-specific pedagogy, and practice.

 Faculty meet with their LAs every week to work through curriculum and plan instruction.

 The program explicitly supports teacher recruitment and preparation.

 A collaborative educational research program accompanies course transformations to evaluate the effects of the LA model.

 Interested in Using LAs?

-- Faculty that apply to use LAs agree to:
+Faculty who use LAs agree to:

 - use LAs to promote interaction and collaboration among students enrolled in the course

 - meet in weekly planning sessions with the LAs who support their courses